-3 The ACCOBAMS programme of work on marine protected areas, as presented during its Fourth Scientific Committee Meeting (Monaco, 5-8 November 2006), appears on Document UNEP(DEPI)/MEDWG.308/Inf.11.
+^{1.} The ACCOBAMS work programme on marine protected areas was presented during its Fourth Scientific Committee meeting (Monaco, 5-8 November 2006).

-First, several international and regional organisations exist which are concerned with the task of protecting the region's marine biodiversity - and cetaceans in particular - through the establishment of protected areas4.
-These include, among others, UNEP MAP's RAC/SPA, ACCOBAMS, the Bern Convention and the European Commission.
-Of these, ACCOBAMS is the sole Agreement which focuses exclusively on cetaceans, and advocates the creation of MPAS for cetacean conservation, including in the high seas (ACCOBAMS Agreement, Annex 2, Art.
+First, several international and regional organisations exist which are concerned with the task of protecting the region's marine biodiversity - and cetaceans in particular - through the establishment of protected areas2.
+These include, among others, UNEP MAPs RAC/SPA, ACCOBAMS, the Bern Convention and the European Commission.
+Of these, ACCOBAMS is the sole Agreement which focuses exclusively on cetaceans, and advocates the creation of MPAs for cetacean conservation, including in the high seas (ACCOBAMS Agreement Annex 2, Art.
 3).
-This considered, inter-institutional coordination and cooperation should be accorded a very high priority to optimise effectiveness and resources, and avoid duplication of effort and overlap.
+This considered, interinstitutional coordination and cooperation should be accorded a very high priority to optimise effectiveness and resources, and avoid duplication of effort and overlap.

 Second, activities related to cetacean habitat protection may be viewed as the responsibility of both regional organisations and national authorities.
 While both can (and should) cooperate to launch a coherent and coordinated process for identifying sites of special interest for cetaceans, with the view of granting them protection status that will give them long-term protection, the responsibility for the establishment of protected areas within territorial waters ultimately rests with the coastal States.
 However, considering that large amounts of Mediterranean high seas may be contemplated for protection (given the pelagic nature of many of the region's cetacean species), and further considering that the ultimate goal of this whole effort should be of setting up a network of MPAs that will best serve the purpose of achieving and maintaining a favourable conservation status for cetaceans in the region, international cooperation is essential to the process.
-For this reason, although these guidelines are particularly aimed at supporting the work of the national authorities concerned with cetacean conservation (both at the level of government administrations and research institutions), they are also conceived as a support to inter-governmental and non-governmental organisations, and Secretariats of relevant international treaties and conventions.
+For this reason, although these guidelines are particularly aimed at supporting the work of the national authorities concerned with cetacean conservation (both at the level of government administrations and research institutions), they are also conceived as a support to inter-governmental and nongovernmental organisations, and Secretariats of relevant international treaties and conventions.